dlajic/Election-Prediction-Google-Trends/README.md

 > **About this fork**
 > This repository is based on a joint student project by Jan Behnert and me (Dean Lajic), originally developed as part of a seminar at the University of Mannheim.
 The project was later substantially extended and finalized together with our lecturer, Dr. Paul Bauer, and published in a peer-reviewed journal.
-> This fork reflects my individual contributions and is intended as part of my GitHub portfolio.
+> This fork serves as a reference to our joint project, to which I contributed significantly in both research and implementation.
+It is included here as part of my GitHub portfolio.

 **Summary:**
 This project provides unique evidence on the predictive power of Google Trends (GT) in the German multi-party systems, forecasting four elections (2009, 2013, 2017, 2021).
 Our contributions are multifaceted: